AzuraCast/azuracast-docs/administration/ssl-and-lets-encrypt.md

 After starting AzuraCast, wait a few minutes just to be sure that everything has started up correctly then check if AzuraCast is still serving the self-signed certificate.

-If it is still serving the self-signed certificate, take a look into the logs of the `web` container to see if there are any errors related to retrieving or renewing the certificate:
+If it is still serving the self-signed certificate, take a look into the logs of the container to see if there are any errors related to retrieving or renewing the certificate:

 ```
-docker-compose logs -f web
+docker-compose logs -f
 ```

 # Using a Custom Certificate